-Six new interdisciplinary doctoral programs have been created since 2009, helping equip students with the skills needed to excel in some of today’s fastest-growing industries:
+Six interdisciplinary doctoral programs created since 2009 are preparing students to excel in these fastest-growing industries:

 - Ecology, Evolution, and Marine Biology